odewahn/computational-publishing/readme.md

 As first described in [Embracing Jupyter Notebooks at O'Reilly](https://www.oreilly.com/ideas/jupyter-at-oreilly), Jupyter is a critical tool.
 Time has only strengthened this conviction -- I'd wager that Jupyter is on the shortlist for the most important tool for technical publishers since the Laser Writer and Aldus PageMaker.

-But, perhaps more importantly, Jupyter in critical not just for Publishing and Publishers.
+But, perhaps more importantly, Jupyter is critical not just for capital P "Publishing" and "Publishers".
 It's useful in any content where people need to analyze data and share their conclusions.
-In other words, people in nearly all job categories that involve making decisions are potential Jupyter users.
+In other words, people in nearly all job categories that involve making and sharing decisions.

 The reason?
-Jupyter is one of the first digital *authoring* tools, as opposed to a bespoke software development process, that delivers on Seymour Papert's [constructivist](http://www.papert.org/articles/SituatingConstructionism.html) vision.
-Explored in a modern digital context in Brett Victor's seminal 2011 essay [Explorable Explanations](http://worrydream.com/ExplorableExplanations/), as well as [Lorena Barba](http://lorenabarba.com/)'s vision of [computable content](https://bids.berkeley.edu/events/computational-thinking-and-pedagogy-computable-content), Papert argues that people understand and learn best by actively making and doing, versus passively reading, listening, or watching.
+Jupyter is one of the first computation-native *authoring* tools, as opposed to a bespoke software development process, that delivers on Seymour Papert's [constructivist](http://www.papert.org/articles/SituatingConstructionism.html) vision.
+Explored in a modern digital context in Brett Victor's seminal 2011 essay [Explorable Explanations](http://worrydream.com/ExplorableExplanations/), as well as [Lorena Barba](http://lorenabarba.com/)'s vision of [computable content](https://bids.berkeley.edu/events/computational-thinking-and-pedagogy-computable-content), Papert and hit intellectual descendants convincingly argue that people understand and learn best by actively making and doing, versus passively reading, listening, or watching.

 <img width="60%" src="images/explorable-explanations.gif"/>